angshu/hcx-utils/README.md

-# hiu-db-initializer
+# EKA Utils

+## Intention
+- provide useful utilities like data generator
+- provide example code snippets

-Random Data Generator For Patients. takes the following parameters
+### Random Data Generator For Patients.
+takes the following parameters
 - out - the location directory where the file would be placed.
 Default in /tmp
 - type - PR (Prescription), DR (DiagnosticReport).
 Must be provided.